Research · PhD · Since March 2025

 Predictive models for limbal stem cell deficiency.
-Newcastle University.
-Started March 2025.

 The problem

 Limbal stem cell deficiency (LSCD) is a condition in which the cornea’s regenerative stem-cell population is lost or dysfunctional, leading to conjunctivalisation, neovascularisation, and persistent epithelial defects.
-Clinical trajectories are heterogeneous, and existing grading systems — while useful — leave substantial uncertainty about which patients will progress, respond to conservative management, or require surgical intervention.
+Clinical trajectories are heterogeneous, and existing grading systems, while useful, leave substantial uncertainty about which patients will progress, respond to conservative management, or require surgical intervention.

 Method